 - No fan or heat channels used to dissipate heat from the appliance

 - A cooking surface measured in square inches or square feet that is 1.5 times greater than the firebox, which is measured in cubic inches or cubic feet (A firebox of 2 cubic feet would require a cooking surface of at least 3 square feet.)

 - A portion of at least four sides of the oven will be exposed to the flame path during the oven heating cycle, while a flue gas bypass will be permitted for temperature control.

-The following wood cookstoves provided by Obadiah’s are exempt from Washington’s emission regulations:
+The following wood cookstoves provided by Obadiah’s are exempt from Washington state’s emission regulations: